marianafrentsos/marianafrentsos/README.md

-- 👋 Hi, I’m Kira Dev.
+- 👋 Hi, I’m Mariana.
 - 👀 I’m interested in building applications and collaborating on different projects.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning php.
 - 💞️ I’m looking to collaborate on everything related to web development
-- 📫 Let's get together and create something awsome.
-My email is marianafrentsos@yahoo.com or you can find me on facebook https://www.facebook.com/mariana.frentsos/

 <!---
 marianafrentsos/marianafrentsos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.